“What the pupil must learn, if he learns anything at all,

 If we do not let the world teach us, it teaches us a lesson.”

 — Joseph Tussman

-Nothing better sums up the ethos of Farnam Street than this quote by Joseph Tussman.
+Nothing better sums up the ethos of Farnam Street than the quote above by Joseph Tussman.

 How's that for a guiding principle?

 Tussman was a philosophy professor at Cal Berkley and an educational reformer.
-We got this wonderful quote from a friend of ours in California.
+We got this beautiful quote from a friend of ours in California.
 Isn't it brilliant?

-Reality will do a lot of the work for us if we simply align with it, and stop fighting it because we want the world to work another way.
+The world will do a lot of the work for us if we only align with it, and stop fighting it because we want the world to work another way.
 What Tussman really does is identify a leverage point.

 Leverage amplifies an input to provide a greater output.
 There are leverage points in all systems.
 To know the leverage point is to know where to apply your effort.
 Focusing on the leverage point will yield non-linear results.
 Doesn't that sound like something we want to look for?